khasperbali/webscraper/README.md

-BitCoin Webscraper
+BitCoin WebScraper Version 1
-This is a webscraper.
+This is a work in progress
-This will find the price of bitcoin to usd for you.
+This is supposed to scrape some data from a bitcoin website and tell you the price of 1 bitcoin to USD

-To use it simply
-1)Clone the file
-2)run "python webscraper.py" in a terminal and it'll run.
+No outcome yet
+HOW TO USE IT (when i fix it)
+1) Clone repo
+2) Run python WebScraper V1.py
+3) Look in folder for .txt file